ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 **Static analysis angle:** Literal patterns work great with type hints for `Literal` types and Enums.
 If a variable is annotated with a union of literal values or an `Enum` type, a series of literal `case` clauses can cover all possibilities.
-Modern static type checkers (like mypy or Pyright) can perform _exhaustiveness checking_ on `match` statements ([Literal types and Enums - mypy 1.15.0 documentation](https://mypy.readthedocs.io/en/stable/literal_types.html#:~:text=Exhaustiveness%20checking%20is%20also%20supported,10%20and%20later)) ([Literal types and Enums - mypy 1.15.0 documentation](https://mypy.readthedocs.io/en/stable/literal_types.html#:~:text=Exhaustiveness%20checking%C2%B6)).
+Modern static type checkers (like mypy or Pyright) can perform _exhaustiveness checking_ on `match` statements ([Literal types and Enums--mypy 1.15.0 documentation](https://mypy.readthedocs.io/en/stable/literal_types.html#:~:text=Exhaustiveness%20checking%20is%20also%20supported,10%20and%20later)) ([Literal types and Enums--mypy 1.15.0 documentation](https://mypy.readthedocs.io/en/stable/literal_types.html#:~:text=Exhaustiveness%20checking%C2%B6)).
 This means if you forget to handle one of the specified values, the type checker can warn you.
 For instance, if `status` was of type `Literal[200, 404]`, the checker would expect all those values to be matched.
 Similarly, with the `Color` enum above, a checker knows there are three members; if you omit a case for one of them, it could flag it.